Aider-AI/aider/docs/ctags.md

 call the method to be tested, as well as how to instantiate multiple class objects that are required to prepare for the test.

-To code with GPT-4 using the techniques discussed in this
+To code with GPT-4 using the techniques discussed here:
-article:

   - Install [aider](https://github.com/paul-gauthier/aider#installation).
   - Install [universal ctags](https://github.com/universal-ctags/ctags).